MohammedImdadS/gstInvoice/README.md

 # gstInvoice Desktop Application for MD
 Use controlsfx.jar file for javafx.
-Use MySQL connection file for database connection
+Use MySQL connector-java file for database connection